Automating Pipelines of A/B Tests with Population Split Using Self-Adaptation and Machine Learning: Related Work

 \section{Related Work}

 We discuss a selection of related work for the two main lines of related research: the automation of A/B testing pipelines and the use of machine learning in A/B tests.
 Then, we position our work in the current landscape of research. \\\textbf{Automation of A/B testing pipelines.} Automation of A/B testing has received limited attention in the literature.
 Tamburelli et al.~\cite{Tamburrelli2014} approach A/B testing as an optimization problem that is solved using automated search.
-Developers annotate program features and the framework automatically generates, selects and enacts A/B variants.
+Developers annotate program features and the framework automatically generates, selects, and enacts A/B variants.
 Mattos et al.~\cite{Mattos2017} put forward an architecture framework to model automated experimentation in software systems that they briefly evaluate in a human-robot context.
-Fabijan et al.~\cite{Fabijan2021} describe an iterative software engineering process to accelerate the use of A/B testing from experience at Microsoft, Outreach, and Booking.com, lowering the human cost of A/B testing and accelerate innovation.
-In the context of DevOps, R\'ev\'esz et al.~\cite{Revesz2022} target long-term A/B tests and automated deployment leveraging CI/CD principles, leveraging container orchestration system to realize the approach.
-In an alternative setting, a challenging issue concerning automating A/B tests involves the identification of machine learning models that achieve satisfactory results in a live context~\cite{Treveil2020} (as opposed to offline evaluation through counterfactual analysis or causal inference based on historical data~\cite{Bottou2013, Li2021, Gruson2019}).
+Fabijan et al.~\cite{Fabijan2021} describe an iterative software engineering process to accelerate the use of A/B testing from experience at Microsoft, Outreach, and Booking.com, lowering the human cost of A/B testing and accelerating innovation.
+Researchers have also studied A/B tests and automated deployment based on principles of workflow and task orchestration.
+R\'ev\'esz et al.~\cite{Revesz2022} target long-term A/B tests and automated deployment in the context of CI/CD, leveraging container orchestration systems to realize the approach.
+In an alternative setting, a challenging issue concerning automating A/B tests involves the identification of machine learning models that achieve satisfactory results in a live context~\cite{Treveil2020} (as opposed to offline evaluation based on historical data~\cite{Bottou2013, Li2021, Gruson2019}).
 To that end, Dai et al.~\cite{Dai2020} present an approach that automatically selects machine learning models to A/B test in live systems, giving priority to promising models.
 Another perspective of automating A/B testing pipelines is the gradual roll-out of software releases.
 Schermann et al.~\cite{Schermann2016} present a modeling approach that supports a gradual roll-out of live testing of a system by setting up multiple sequential A/B tests.
-The Follow-The-Best-Interval (FTBI) algorithm proposed by Munoz et al.~\cite{Munoz2018} handles the roll-out process automatically, motivated by the labor-intensive process of manual A/B testing.
-Lastly, Gerostathopoulos et al.~\cite{Gerostathopoulos2018} present a tool for performing end-to-end optimization of a target system.
-This tool provides a basis for a system to self-optimize through automated experimentation. \\\textbf{Use of machine learning in A/B tests.} Several researchers have used machine learning to improve the execution of A/B tests.
-One such case is learning sensitive metric combinations in A/B testing~\cite{Kharitonov2017}.
-Increasing sensitivity in A/B tests yields more reliable and faster outcomes.
-Guo et al.~\cite{Guo2021} and Syrgkanis et al.~\cite{Syrgkanis2019} use linear regression predictions of experiment outcomes alongside variance estimators to improve variance reduction in A/B testing, leading to more precise inferences with less data.
-Poyarkov et al.~\cite{Poyarkov2016} propose a similar approach using boosted decision tree regression.
-From a different angle, Li et al.~\cite{Li2015Prediction} make use of diversified historical data and machine learning to make predictions on the A/B metrics of A/B tests, but without running the tests on live systems.
-Conversely, Zhao et al.~\cite{Zhao2017} employ unsupervised learning techniques in the analysis phase of A/B testing to classify users based on their behavior and analyze test results accordingly. \\\textbf{Positioning.} The state-of-the-art in A/B testing points to the labor-intensiveness of setting up, analyzing and conducting A/B tests.
-Hence an important challenge is further automation of A/B testing.
-In addition, current research highlights that A/B tests are costly to run in live software systems (A/B tests are typically run for a long time to obtain ample observations).
-This underpins the challenge for running A/B tests more efficiently, for instance by using machine learning to improve the sensitivity of the A/B tests.
-Our work aims at contributing to these two challenges, on the one hand by exploiting self-adaptation as a means to automate the execution of A/B testing pipelines and on the other hand through support for splitting populations to focus testing leveraging machine learning.
+The Follow-The-Best-Interval algorithm proposed by Munoz et al.~\cite{Munoz2018} handles the roll-out process automatically.
+Gerostathopoulos et al.~\cite{Gerostathopoulos2018} present a tool for end-to-end optimization of a target system, providing a basis for a system to self-optimize through automated experimentation.